pawelgrzybek/pawelgrzybek.com/content/posts/2024-09-30-top-picks-2024-september/index.md

 ### [CSS @property and the New Style](https://ryanmulligan.dev/blog/css-property-new-style/)

 This article by Ryan Mulligan is a great explainer of the powerful `@property` at-rule.
-It is a very practical guide as it presents the power of a feature by using it heavily to build a pretty trendy call-to-action button.
-I need to admit that the button looks absolutely stunning!
+It is a very practical guide as it presents the power of a feature in practice to build a pretty trendy call-to-action button.
+I must admit that the button looks absolutely stunning!

 ### [Oracle, it’s time to free JavaScript.](https://javascript.tm)